HochdruckHummer/SimpleSausageOrderForm/README.md

 For additional protection, you may add a robots.txt file:
 User-agent: *
 Disallow: /

-📁 Project Structure
+##Project Structure
 /project-folder
 │
 ├── bratwurst.php
 └── bestellungen.json (auto-created)

 ## Security Notes
 This project is intentionally simple.